Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 And then also, almost all of this is happening in your unconscious, so you’re not even aware of it.
 You think that it’s the surface issues that are the problem.
 Like, she said this and this, and she doesn’t like this and this about me, and I think it’s reasonable too.
 As soon as you go into any kind of logical argumentation which many men do, you’re already not looking at the real issues.
 The real issues in relationships are always emotional.

 If you think about it like when you were first going out, what were you willing to do for your partner like in the first month or two or three of falling in love?
 You’d do anything.
 Tony Robbins gives the example of like, if she asks you to take out the trash, you’re like, “Sure, I’ll take out the trash.”
-And then three years later or ten years later, she’s like, “Hey, can you take the trash?”
+And then three years later or ten years later, she’s like, “Hey, can you take out the trash?”
 You’re like, “Take out the fucking trash.
 Wait until I finish watching the game and then I’ll take out the trash.”

 This is the fact that relationships are an emotional thing.
 It’s never really about the logic.
 When it comes down to logical issues, if you love each other enough, if the right emotions are there, you will think of a way.
-You will get resourceful and think your way to a solution.
+You will get resourceful and think your way into a solution.
 It’s when you’re unwilling to deal with the work of thinking through a solution that causes the issue.
-And the reason why you’re willing to do that is because of unmet psychological needs in you and in your partner that are being triggered in this relationship dynamic.
+And the reason why you’re unwilling to do that is because of unmet psychological needs in you and in your partner that are being triggered in this relationship dynamic.

 But it’s not the dynamic that’s a problem, the problem is located in the individuals.
 This is why it’s so important to do work on yourself, especially as you go through a relationship, especially as you have kids and they go through their stages, and especially as your relationship goes through the various stages, and having kids, and then going forward from there, and so on.
 There’s many stages in a marriage relationship where people change.
 It’s important to understand that.